 Expats who take advantage of restaurants that offer an economical menú del día (menu of the day), which is usually a generous three-course lunchtime meal, will find eating out affordable.
 Similarly, alcoholic drinks are fairly cheap, which isn’t surprising given the vast quantities of wine Spain produces.

-It's also possible for expats to enjoy free and low-cost outdoor activities in Spain.
-The country boasts many gorgeous beaches that lend themselves to swimming, snorkelling, surfing, and boating experiences.
+Spain also offers free and low-cost outdoor activities.
+The country boasts many gorgeous beaches that are ideal for swimming, snorkelling, surfing, and boating.

 Cost of education in Spain